Finding the right Instagram feed plugin for your WordPress site can be time-consuming. There are so many plugins out there that do this job.

 You can even connect your client’s Instagram account using the Spotlight Access Token Generator without needing your client to share their login credentials with you.

-How to Create a Link in Bio Page with Spotlight
+How to Create a Link in Bio Page

 Being able to drive traffic to your website or blog posts is a great way to convert your Instagram followers into website followers.